PrefectHQ/prefect/docs/guides/deployment/servereless-workers.md

 Specify any customizations needed for your work pool.
 You can override individual work pool fields when you create your deployment.

+Alternatively, you could create your work pool from the CLI.

 ## Create a deployment

-You can create a deployment using any of the methods outlined below:
+Create a deployment using one of the methods outlined below:

 1. Python script with `flow.deploy()` or `deploy`.
 Specify your newly created work pool name.
-    Note that running a Python file with `flow.serve()` or `serve` creates a long-running server that does not use a work pool.
-    Use a work pool when you want fine-grained infrastructure customizability, have expensive infrastructure, or need to dynamically scale infrastructure.
 1. Interactive CLI experience with `prefect deploy`.
     Choose the work pool you just created.
 1. Deploy an existing `prefect.yaml` file with `prefect deploy`.
 The `prefect.yaml` file will contain: